 The Kazakh population is approximately 18 million, with only 15 people per square mile.
 (In contrast, the U.S. has an average of 92 people per square mile and the U.K. has 650.)

-President Nursultan Nazarbayev has been leader of the country since before independence.
-Critics have characterized his regime as authoritarian, with concerns about human rights and a lack of political opposition.
+Critics have characterized Nazarbayev's regime as authoritarian, with concerns about human rights and a lack of political opposition.
 However, this has not stopped Kazakhstan building a reputation as a welcoming nation to others.

 In June 2016, Kazakhstan was elected as a non-permanent member to serve on the UN Security Council.
 It has also taken part in UN peacekeeping missions in Haiti, the Western Sahara, and Côte d'Ivoire.
 And it offered support and funding to Ukraine in 2014, as the still-ongoing crisis took hold there.